Generic name: dicloxacillin [ dye-klox-a-SIL-in ]

-Brand Name: Dycill, Dynapen
+Brand names: Dycill, Dynapen

-What is Dycill (dicloxacillin)?
+What is Dycill?

-Dicloxacillin is a penicillin antibiotic that fights bacteria in your body.
+Dycill is a penicillin antibiotic that fights bacteria in your body.

-Dicloxacillin is used to treat many different types of infections caused by bacteria such as bronchitis, pneumonia, or staphylococcal (also called "staph") infections.
+Dycill is used to treat many different types of infections caused by bacteria such as bronchitis, pneumonia, or staphylococcal (also called "staph") infections.

-Dicloxacillin may also be used for purposes not listed in this medication guide.
+Dycill may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.